mgmt-sa-tiger-team/sap-hana-workshop/exercises/rhel_sap/1-deploy/README.md

 Provision New RHEL SAP Environment
 ======================

-For your lab environment, there are multiple job templates created that will help you automate the deployment of a SAP environment:
+For your lab environment, there is a job template provided that will help you perform the initial configuration of your SAP environment:

-- Lab 1 - Deploy Instances on AWS (deploy multiple VMs in the landscape)
-- Lab 1 - RHN Register (ensure VMs are registered with Red Hat Satellite)
 - Lab 1 - Initial Setup (attach SAP subscription and other prereqs)

-Additionally a Workflow template **Lab 1 - Deploy Environment** is provided for a push button deployment of the entire landscape.

-First, run **Lab 1 - Deploy Environment** workflow template to deploy new VMs in your environment.
+First, run **Lab 1 - Initial Setup** workflow template to deploy new VMs in your environment.
 VMs will also be configured to receive updates from the Satellite server.

 Step 1: